A Sequence is a database object which generates integer sequence. We generally use it for populating numeric Primary Key columns.

 SQL>DROP SEQUENCE sq_demo;

-That’s all guys in this blog on sequence.
+That’s all guys in this blog on SQL sequence in Oracle Database.
 Hope it was useful.
-Kindly please share this with your friends on social networking and help me reach out to more people.
+Kindly please share this with your friends on social network and help me reach out to more people.
 Thanks and have a great day!